system76/docs/_articles/upgrade-pop.md

 ---

 If the upgrade completes successfully, restart your computer for the changes to take effect.
-Once restarted the computer will be on the newly upgraded system!
+Once restarted, the computer will be on the newly upgraded system!
 If you run into any issues, check out our troubleshooting section below.

 ### Upgrading older releases